-How to Celebrate Nelson Mandela International Day
+How to Observe Nelson Mandela International Day

 We all know an organization or non-profit that could use some help, whether it’s the local homeless center or your city's animal shelter.
 Whatever your favorite cause is, go volunteer for at least 67 minutes this Nelson Mandela International Day.
 Bonus points if you convince your family, friends, or neighbors to come with.